lemoniisyummy/lemoniisyummy/README.md

 <p align="center">The fandoms I am in are: Project sekai/genshin impact/trolls/cookie run kingdom/ total drama

 <p align="center">I love buying vitamin C candies I have ate 3 bottles of them

+<p align="center">I am not the type of the person that is serious
 <p align="center">🌊✮ ⋆ 🦈｡ * ⋆｡
 <p align="center">Thats all for now！（I WILL ADD MORE DW HAHAHAHA)